Smilodon: Distribution and habitat

-S. populator was very successful, while Homotherium never became widespread in South America.
-The extinction of the thylacosmilids has been attributed to competition with Smilodon, but this is probably incorrect, as they seem to have disappeared before the arrival of the large cats.
-The phorusrhacid "terror birds" may have dominated the large predator niche in South America until Smilodon arrived.
-S. populator may have been able to reach larger size than S. fatalis due to a lack of competition in Pleistocene South America; S. populator arrived after the extinction of Arctotherium angustidens, one of the largest carnivores ever, and could therefore assume the niche of mega-carnivore.
+By the Early Pleistocene, S. populator and Arctotherium angustidens were the only two top predators in South America to have reached a body mass of over 200 kg, the latter of which went extinct during the Middle Pleistocene.
 S. populator preferred large prey from open habitats such as grassland and plains, based on evidence gathered from isotope ratios that determined the animal's diet.
 In this way, the South American Smilodon species was probably similar to the modern lion.
 S. populator probably competed with the canid Protocyon there, but not with the jaguar, which fed primarily on smaller prey.
+On the other hand, morphometry points to S. populator being best adapted for more closed environments.

 Extinction

-Along with most of the Pleistocene megafauna, Smilodon became extinct 10,000 years ago in the Quaternary extinction event.
-Its extinction has been linked to the decline and extinction of large herbivores, which were replaced by smaller and more agile ones like deer.
+Along with most of the New World Pleistocene megafauna, Smilodon became extinct by 10,000 years ago in the late Pleistocene extinction phases of North and South America.
+Its extinction has been linked to the decline and extinction of large herbivores.
 Hence, Smilodon could have been too specialized at hunting large prey and may have been unable to adapt.
-A 2012 study of Smilodon tooth wear found no evidence that they were limited by food resources.
-Other explanations include climate change and competition with Homo sapiens (who entered the Americas around the time Smilodon disappeared), or a combination of several factors, all of which apply to the general Pleistocene extinction event, rather than specifically to the extinction of the saber-toothed cats.
+Indeed, by the Bølling–Allerød warming event and before the Younger Dryas cooling event, S. fatalis showed changes in cranial morphology that hint towards increased specialization in larger prey and/or evolution in response to competition with other carnivores.
+However, a 2012 study of Smilodon tooth wear found no evidence that they were limited by food resources.
+Other explanations include climate change and competition with Homo sapiens (who entered the Americas around the time Smilodon disappeared), or a combination of several factors, all of which apply to the general Late Pleistocene extinction event, rather than specifically to the extinction of the saber-toothed cats.
+One factor often cited here is the cooling in the Younger Dryas, which may have drastically reduced the habitable space for many species.
+In terms of human influence, there is evidence of a fire-induced regime change in Rancho la Brea that preceded the extirpation of megafauna in the area, with humans most likely responsible for the increase in fire intensity.

 Writers of the first half of the twentieth century theorized that the last saber-toothed cats, Smilodon and Homotherium, became extinct through competition with the faster and more generalized felids that replaced them.
 It was even proposed that the saber-toothed predators were inferior to modern cats, as the ever-growing canines were thought to inhibit their owners from feeding properly.
-Yet fast felids, such as the American lion and the American cheetah (Miracinonyx), also became extinct during the Late Pleistocene.
+Since then, however, it has been shown that the diet of machairodontines such as Smilodon and Homotherium was diverse.
+They do not seem to have been limited to giant animals as prey, as suggested before, but fed on whatever was available, including bovines, equines and camelids.
+Additionally, non-machairodontine felids such as the American lion and Miracinonyx also became extinct during the Late Pleistocene, and saber-toothed and conical toothed felids had formerly coexisted for more than a million years.
 The fact that saber-teeth evolved many times in unrelated lineages also attests to the success of this feature.

-The latest Smilodon fatalis specimen recovered from the Rancho La Brea tar pits has been dated to 13,025 years ago.

-The latest Smilodon populator remains found in the cave of Cueva del Medio, near the town of Soria, northeast Última Esperanza Province, Magallanes Region in southernmost Chile have been dated to 10,935–11,209 years ago.
-The most recent carbon-14 date for S. fatalis reported was 10,200 years BP for remains from the First American Cave in 1971; however, the most recent "credible" date has been given as 11,130 BP.